List of Monkey Dust characters: Fran Chappell

 An ordinary mother who uses her daughter's disappearance and the ongoing police investigation as the springboard to launch a showbiz career.
 She appears on TV, releases a single and much more.
 The girl, Rebecca Chappell, eventually comes back and Fran gives her £100 and tells her to go away.
 Rebecca launches her own highly successful career, while her mother's fifteen minutes of fame are ending disastrously (resulting in a naked Fran begging outside the TV studios: "Gissa job!
 I'll do anything!
 Lezza stuff, barnyard sex, anal, Ready Steady Cook, anything!").

 Noodles

 Designed by Paul Donnellon the character draws inspiration from the characters of Tex Avery, such as Bugs Bunny.
 Noodles is a laboratory rabbit who can survive all manner of horrific medical experiments because he is only a toon.
-The sketch begins with Matt Harding's haunting "Our Conversation" playing in the background, as a doctor and another researcher discuss the problems related to a disease or over-exposure to a specific drug.
+The sketch begins with Matt Harding's haunting "Our Conversation" playing in the background, as a doctor and another researcher discuss the problems related to a disease or overexposure to a specific drug.
 In the final episode he turns the tables on the researchers by dropping an anvil on their heads in true cartoon fashion.
 Only of course for the human doctor, this is fatal and extremely bloody.